Chemenes/31-redux-budget-tracker/README.md

 #### Documentation
-Budget tracker app created to create, update and delete budget.
+Budget tracker app can create a card, update and delete that card.